Create a Query-Backed Data Source

 Content Summary: Query-backed data sources are accessible to subscribed Data Users through the Immuta Query Engine and appear as though they are Postgres tables.
 Although these files look like they are local, reading a file executes a query to the remote storage system or the Immuta caching layer for that file.
 The Immuta policies are put into action either through querying the remote database or filtering automatically.

-This guide outlines the process of creating query-backed data sources, such as Amazon Athena, Amazon Redshift, Azure SQL Data Warehouse, BigQuery, Databricks, ElasticSearch, Greenplum, HIVE, IBM DB2, IBM Netezza, Impala, MariaDB, MemSQL, MongoDB, MS SQL Server, MySQL, Oracle, PostgreSQL, Presto (PrestoDB), SAP HANA, Snowflake, Sybase ASE, Teradata, Trino, and Vertica.
+This guide outlines the process of creating query-backed data sources, such as Amazon Athena, Amazon Redshift, Azure SQL Data Warehouse, BigQuery, Databricks, ElasticSearch, Greenplum, HIVE, IBM Netezza, Impala, MariaDB, MemSQL, MS SQL Server, MySQL, Oracle, PostgreSQL, Presto (PrestoDB), SAP HANA, Snowflake, Teradata, Trino, and Vertica.

 If your storage technology is not listed above, navigate to the Create Object-backed Data Source.